NOUIY/aws-cdk-guide/v2/stages.md

 # Introduction to AWS CDK stages<a name="stages"></a>

-An AWS Cloud Development Kit \(AWS CDK\) *stage* represents a group of one or more CDK stacks that are configured to deploy together\.
-Use stages to deploy the same grouping of stacks to multiple environments, such as development, testing, and production\.
+An AWS Cloud Development Kit (AWS CDK) *stage* represents a group of one or more CDK stacks that are configured to deploy together.
+Use stages to deploy the same grouping of stacks to multiple environments, such as development, testing, and production.

-To configure a CDK stage, import and use the `[Stage](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Stage.html)` construct\.
+To configure a CDK stage, import and use the `[Stage](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Stage.html)` construct.

-The following is a basic example that defines a CDK stage named `MyAppStage`\.
-We add two CDK stacks, named `AppStack` and `DatabaseStack` to our stage\.
-For this example, `AppStack` contains application resources and `DatabaseStack` contains database resources\.
+The following is a basic example that defines a CDK stage named `MyAppStage`.
+We add two CDK stacks, named `AppStack` and `DatabaseStack` to our stage.
+For this example, `AppStack` contains application resources and `DatabaseStack` contains database resources.
 We then create two instances of `MyAppStage`, for development and production environments:

 ------
 #### [ TypeScript ]